Categories | Class Description | Competition Attire | Judging Criteria

 Round #2 – Muscle Tone.
 Competitors must show good muscle tone.
 Leanness and muscle development is expected; however, competitors should NOT exhibit as much conditioning and muscle mass/size or present an over-conditioned physique as is presented in Bodybuilding or Fit Body.

-• Open - Pro Qualifier.
-Open to any competitor regardless of age or accomplishments.
+Open to anyone regardless of age or level of experience

 In the bikini division athletes wear a two-piece bikini posing suit.
 The top will tie straight across, the